How can I make my online accounts more secure?

 To protect your devices from these types of threats, consider the following:

 Utilize anti-virus protection and scan your device regularly.
-You should also be updating your virus signatures as often as possible to stay ahead of new threats
+You should also be updating your virus signatures as often as possible to stay ahead of new threats.
+The top three antivirus providers are Norton, Avira and Bitdefender.

 Protect Your Cloud Storage Accounts